mvolkmann/blog/src/love2d.md

 ## Running

+The initial source file must be named `main.lua`.
-When the LÖVE app is run without a `main.lua` file, a window matching the screenshot below is displayed.
+When the LÖVE app is run without this file, a window matching the screenshot below is displayed.

 <img alt="LÖVE No Game" style="width: 80%"